Lee de Forest: Reorganized Radio Telephone Company

 The Radio Telephone Company began selling "Oscillion" power tubes to amateurs, suitable for radio transmissions.
 The company wanted to keep a tight hold on the tube business, and originally maintained a policy that retailers had to require their customers to return a worn-out tube before they could get a replacement.
-This style of business encouraged others to make and sell unlicensed vacuum tubes which did not impose a return policy.
-One of the boldest was Audio Tron Sales Company founded in 1915 by Elmer T. Cunningham of San Francisco, whose Audio Tron tubes cost less but were of equal or higher quality.
+This style of business encouraged others to make and sell unlicensed vacuum tubes, which did not impose a return policy.
+One of the boldest was Audio Tron Sales Company founded in 1915 by Elmer T. Cunningham of San Francisco, whose Audio Tron tubes cost less, but were of equal or higher quality.
 The de Forest company sued Audio Tron Sales, eventually settling out of court.

 In April 1917, the company's remaining commercial radio patent rights were sold to AT&T's Western Electric subsidiary for $250,000.
-During World War I, the Radio Telephone Company prospered from sales of radio equipment to the military.
-However, it also became known for the poor quality of its vacuum tubes, especially compared to those produced by major industrial manufacturers such as General Electric and Western Electric.
+During World War I, the Radio Telephone Company prospered from sales of radio equipment to the military, but it also became known for the poor quality of its vacuum tubes, especially compared to those produced by major industrial manufacturers such as General Electric and Western Electric.